janainamachado/letitsnow-client/README.md

 - Improve the UI/UX;

+## Stack

+- JavaScript
+- React

 ## How to use

-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
-From your command line:
+To clone and run this application, you'll need Git installed on your computer.
+You will also need to install React 'create-react-app' from your command line.
+It uses Mapbox to display the map functionality.

 ## Clone this repository